Conduct and integrity

 Because the Dutch Universities take transparency of the ancillary activities extremely seriously, supervision has been tightened up in the past few years and the Sectoral Scheme Covering Ancillary Activities has been formulated.
 The accuracy of the information on the Experts & Expertise pages and the registration in My Employee Portal will be checked regularly.

-In the last stage of the selection procedure in which the terms and conditions of employment are agreed upon, supervisors are expected to sound out whether there are ancillary activities about which discussion may arise.
+In the last stage of the selection procedure in which the terms and conditions of employment are agreed upon, supervisors are expected to find out whether there are ancillary activities about which discussion may arise.
 Possibly, agreements can already be made whether the work for third parties can be done.
-In addition, ancillary activities will be a fixed item in the Result & Development interviews.
+In addition, ancillary activities will be a fixed item in the Performance & Talent Development interviews.
 Furthermore, attention will be paid to this topic regularly in the consultations of organization units and Departments.

 Frequently Asked Questions